mohalkarushikesh/TaxAssist/readme.md

-# TaxAssist - Cotality Property Tax Chatbot
+# Taxly, your AI-powered Tax Assistant - Taxly Property Tax Chatbot

-TaxAssist is an intelligent chatbot designed to handle property-related tax queries for Cotality.com.
+Taxly, your AI-powered Tax Assistant is an intelligent chatbot designed to handle property-related tax queries for Taxly.com.
 It uses the Gemini API to provide accurate, timely, and user-friendly responses about property taxes, calculations, regulations, and guidance.

 ## Features